timmandz/timmandz.github.io/index.md

 ![zoom1](zoom1.png)

-Next, we tried predicting the AAPL stock for the next 2 days, given the last 30 days.
-On the following figures we have plotted a some 2-day predictions, which are all predicted on the previous 30 days.
+Similarly, we can look at the graph for when LABEL_WIDTH = 2

 ```txt
 lstm validation MSE: 0.00679